uafrica/oauth-server/README.md

 - `continue`

-Optional: If set to false, if OAuth authentication fails, stop processing there.
+Optional: If set to true, if OAuth authentication fails, not stop processing there.
+Use this when you want to use only authentication information without requiring login.

-default: `true`
+default: `false`

 - `fields.username`